Substance 1987: Cassette version

+2023 expanded reissue

+The first two CDs are the same as the 1987 CDs, but remastered, except that "The Perfect Kiss" is now the unabridged 12-inch version (whereas "Sub-culture" and "Shellshock" remain the abridged 12-inch versions).
+According to the music streaming service Deezer, "Sub-culture", "Shellshock" and "Hurt" are labeled as "Substance Edit"; "Sub-culture" is also labeled as the "John Robie Remix".
+"Ceremony" is labeled as "Version 2" and "Bizarre Love Triangle" is labeled as the "Shep Pettibone Remix".
+Below track titles also taken from Deezer.

+Video release

-Video releaseSubstance 1989 is the video version of Substance that first appeared in 1989 on VHS; it was released on LaserDisc in Japan in 1991.
+Substance 1989 is the video version of Substance that first appeared in 1989 on VHS; it was released on LaserDisc in Japan in 1991.

 The cover is similar to the LP, except "1987" is replaced by "1989" (though the on-screen title is Substance 1983–88) and different background colours are used; the Factory/Qwest release has a grey background, the Japanese VHS release, blue and the LaserDisc, turquoise.
 The video includes linking sequences which are animated to the accompaniment of instrumental sections from "The Happy One", an otherwise unreleased track from the Technique sessions.